 What key issues does Brexit cause for businesses?

 - Supply chain - Brexit brings a real risk of increased costs and delay to supply chains.
 We outline the 11 actions to reduce the impact of cost hikes and delays - and answer the most common Brexit supply chain questions.
-Our essential international supply of good checklist also offers practical guidance on reassessing your supply chain and creating effective international supply of goods contracts.
+Our essential 'international supply of goods' checklist also offers practical guidance on reassessing your supply chain and creating effective international supply of goods contracts.
 Download a copy of this step-by-step guide and checklist to identify the key issues for your business and how using the revised Incoterms 2020 contract terms can help

 - Customs/border tariffs - It's crucial for importers and exporters to understand the potential customs implications for their businesses.

 - Workforce - While much of British employment law derives from Europe, some areas are purely UK provisions.
 We address some of the initial issues businesses need to consider.

 - Regulation - The impact of Brexit on regulation is potentially enormous.
 In many areas, the UK largely works to European-wide standards and it is likely that UK regulation will continue to comply with those standards (but with no ability to shape the policy behind them).
 We consider the potential scenarios in the transition period.
 We recently issued a whitepaper providing an Introduction to the Withdrawal Agreement which goes into more detail.

 - Economic issues - All parts of the economy, and every sector in which the UK operates, are likely to experience the effects of Brexit.
 We look at some frequently asked questions regarding Brexit and the economy.